Cost of Living in Romania

 Cost of utility bills

-So, for your monthly electricity, heating, water supply and waste disposal bills, you’ll need to put aside about 478.11 RON (84 GBP).
-And when it comes to staying connected with the world, 1 min of prepaid mobile tariff will cost you 0.25 RON (0.044 GBP), while to have Internet (60 Mbps or more), you would be paying roughly 37.01 RON (6.47 GBP) per month.
+So, for your monthly electricity, heating, water supply and waste disposal bills, you’ll need to put aside about 694 RON (£117).
+To have Internet (60 Mbps or more), you would be paying roughly 37.01 RON (6.47 GBP) per month.

 Transportation expenses